ValterAndrei/tropical/README.md

 # Tropical

-Gem to consultation weather forecast up to 5 days.
+Gem to search weather forecast for 5 days:

 ## Installation